A number of inclusively designed watches and smart watches come with features which blind and partially sighted people may find useful.

-Smart watches can be an excellent tool for blind and partially sighted people.
-You can access a large range of functionality conveniently from the wrist… you can even use them to tell the time!
-You do need a smart phone to work with your smart watch.
+A smart watch can be an excellent tool for blind and partially sighted people.
+You can conveniently access a large range of functionality from your wrist including the time.
+However, it is usually necessary to pair a smart watch with a smartphone.

 The Apple Watch allows users to customise the visual display according to their particular needs or preferences.
-Triple-tapping the dial (digital crown) turns on Voiceover, which will then read out information as the user moves their finger over the display.
-Double tapping will instruct the watch to describe the time through vibrating signals.
+Triple-tapping the dial (digital crown) turns on Voiceover, which will read aloud information as the user moves their finger over the display.
+Double tapping the screen from standby will initiate a vibration sequence denoting the time.

-The Samsung Gear 3 Smart-watch is also equipped with a good number of accessibility features.
+The Samsung Gear 3 Smart-watch is also equipped with several accessibility features.
 The screen can be set as dark or grayscale and can be adjusted to display negative contrasting colours.
 Triple tapping the face allows the user to zoom in and magnify, while the Voice Assistant can be activated using a two-fingered triple-tap.

 Using your smartphone

-Accessible mobile devices have built in screen readers to assist the use of their clock functions.
-You can also browse the App Store or Play Store for talking stopwatches.
+Smartphone screen readers can enable access to built-in clock, stopwatch and alarm functions.
+You can also browse the App Store or Play Store for stopwatch apps.